jtulak/zshrc/README.md

 The directories `/bin/` and `/private/bin/` are included in `$PATH`.

-You can use a shared global `.gitconfig` if you link it with `/rc/gitconfig` (I suggest using include, not a symlink here - just like the private config is included) and it will be extended with `/private/gitconfig`
+You can use a shared global `.gitconfig` if you link it with `/rc/gitconfig` (I suggest using include, not a symlink here - just like the private config is included) and it will be extended with `/private/gitconfig`.
+However, note that these included configs are NOT set/shown for `--global` git flag.
+Only the very first file in the chain is considered so.

 In general, if a file has `.rc` suffix, it's intended to be sourced.
 If `.zsh` or something else, it's runnable file or some other config.